joaordc/ai-biz-research/README.md

 - `GEMINI_API_KEY`, or the model equivalent api key
 - `SERPER_API_KEY`: Set it up for free at the [Serper website](https://serper.dev/).

-For more information in setting up the LLM model and LLM API keys, check the [crewAI documentation](https://docs.crewai.com/en/concepts/llms).
+For more information in setting up the LLM model and LLM API keys, check out the [crewAI documentation](https://docs.crewai.com/en/concepts/llms).

-## Running the Project
+## Running

-To kickstart your crew of AI agents and begin task execution, run this from the root folder of your project:
+At the root folder, run:

 ```bash
 $ crewai run
 ```

-This project will run and, as a final result, will create a `research.md` file and a `report.md` file.
+Note: This is a complex workflow and may take 2-3min to execute entirely.
+Time can vary since agents validate and delegate tasks to each other, so as to achieve their best work.

+As a final result, two files will be created at the root folder:
+- `research.md` is an overview of the market and the foundation of the research;
+- `report.md` is the final document containing the business opportunities identified and the rational of they are promising, including a parallel comparison to the current market landscape.